Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Your sense of self is very connected to your mental health - so it would be reasonable that as things may start to shift in how you see yourself that you notice emotional ups and downs beyond “it’s just the hormones.”

-Four ways to get curious about a new maternal identity
+Four ways to get curious about your mom identity

 If you’re not sure where to start, here are some ideas.
 There are no right answers.
 Your identity is multifaceted and can include how you see yourself as a mom, how you relate to others, and how you relate to all the parts that make up who you are.